 "Fred?
 George?"
 Harry's careful whisper was laced with disbelief.
 "What in Merlin's name are you doing here?"

-George spoke first, forcing a smile and seemingly determined to make up for his earlier reaction.
+George spoke first, forcing himself to give Harry a shaky smile, determined to make up for his earlier reaction.

 "Haven't heard form you this summer..."